slotix/dbconvert-streams-website/docs/faq.md

 A: While the default settings work well for regular tables, it's advisable to adjust parameters like `dataBundleSize` to lower values for tables with larger or "fat" records to ensure optimal performance and avoid errors associated with slow consumers.

+Find more information about that in the related [NATS errors article](https://dbconvert.com/blog/nats-errors-dbconvert-streams/)

 ## PostreSQL.